autoNumeric/autoNumeric/README.md

 Using our previous example, you would just need to activate the *formula mode* by entering the equal sign (`=`) key, then type `=14*12 + 5`, and finally validate that expression by using the `Enter` key, or by blurring the field.
 <br>*Note: if the math expression is invalid, the previous `rawValue` is set back*

-By default, this behavior is disabled.
-If you want to enable the math expression parsing, you need to set the `formulaMode` option:
+By default, this behavior is *disabled*.
+If you want to enable the math expression parsing, you need to set the `formulaMode` option to `true`:
 ```js
 new AutoNumeric(domElement, { formulaMode: true });
 ```